smattymatty/mathew-storm-site/philo_content/ixion/t.md

 This was always going to happen.

 From the moment he'd accepted the invitation.
 From the moment he'd dared to think he could be an equal.
 The system needed to punish that ambition.
-Needed to make an example.
+It needed to make an example.

-Metis had taught Zeus about mercy and strategy.

-Then Zeus had swallowed that wisdom and gone right back to ruling through power.

-The lesson had never taken root.

 "I didn't-" Ixion started.

 "Are you calling my wife a liar?"

 He could tell the truth: that Hera propositioned him, that he refused.
 But who would believe a mortal over a goddess?

 He could confess to the lie: accept a crime he didn't commit to make this easier.
-But that would make Hera right, that he should have known his place.

-Or he could do something else entirely.

-"Yes," Ixion said.
-"I tried to seduce Hera.
-Because I believed we could be equals.
-Because I thought merit mattered more than birth.
-Because I was stupid enough to think the gods who learned from Metis might actually value mortal wisdom."
+But that would validate everything—that ambition was crime, that trying to rise was sin.

+Or—

+"I don't—" Ixion's voice cracked.
+"I don't understand what's happening."

+Wrong answer.
+He heard it immediately in the way the court shifted.

+"She came to me," he tried again, knowing how it sounded.
+How guilty it made him.
+"She offered—I said no. I walked away.
+I did everything right and—"

+"Everything right?"
+Zeus's voice dropped to something worse than shouting.
+"You call attempting to seduce my wife 'everything right'?"

+"I didn't attempt—" But he had been alone with her.
+In the gardens.
+Away from witnesses.
+"She said you'd understand.
+That divine marriages were about alliances, not—"

+Hera's face: shocked, wounded, perfect.

+"He's trying to blame me," she said softly.
+"For his own—"

+"I'm not—" Ixion stopped.
+Started again.
+"Three years I spent building something real.
+Something that mattered.
+I came here for recognition, not for—"

+He sounded pathetic.
+Heard it in his own voice.
+The whining of a caught criminal making excuses.

+"What did you expect?"
+The words came out bitter.
+Defeated.
+"All night, treated like a clever dog.
+Hermes smiled and walked away.
+Apollo laughed.
+Athena dismissed me like a child.
+You wanted mortals here to remember our place, and I—"

+He stopped.

+Looked at their faces.
+All of them.
+Every god in attendance.

+They weren't surprised.
+Weren't even particularly angry.

+They were satisfied.

+"This was always going to happen," Ixion said quietly.
+"Wasn't it?
+The invitation.
+The party.
+All of it.
+You needed someone to punish.
+Someone to make an example of.
+And I was ambitious enough, stupid enough to—"

+"To think you could be our equal," Zeus finished.
+"Yes."

 The court went silent.

-Zeus's expression shifted from rage to something colder.
+Zeus's expression wasn't rage anymore.
+It was something colder.
+Educational.

-"You dare-"

-"I dare," Ixion interrupted, "because someone has to.
-Metis tried to teach you.
-You swallowed her lessons along with her.
-And now you're right back to this: power and punishment and proving mortals should bow."

-Athena stepped forward, voice like ice: "Mortals who don't know their place-"

-"Their place."
-Ixion laughed, slightly unhinged.

-Zeus's hands crackled with lightning.

-"You will learn humility."

-"I'll learn that you haven't learned anything at all."
-Ixion replied, his defiance still burning bright.
+"Metis taught me about mercy," Zeus said.
+"About strategy.
+About wisdom."
+His hand moved to his temple, unconscious gesture.
+"And then I learned the most important lesson: that some wisdom is too dangerous to leave scattered.
+Some ambitions too great to leave unpunished."

+Ixion's legs felt unsteady.
+"I didn't do anything wrong."

+"You tried to rise above your station.
+That's crime enough."

 Guards dragged him away.